fabric8io/fabric8-devops/systests/systests-cd-pipeline/ReadMe.md

 This runs the system tests for Fabric8 DevOps in a new kubernetes namespace.

-To be able to run the system tests you need to setup a namespace first using the [gofabric8 installer](https://github.com/fabric8io/gofabric8/):

-    oc new-project myitest
-    oc project myitests
-    gofabric8 deploy -y --console=false --templates=false
+### Requirements

+This test case requires a recent installation of [gofabric8 installer](https://github.com/fabric8io/gofabric8/) to be on your **PATH** environment variable.

+### How to run

 To run:

+    mvn clean install

+Or to use a defined namespace name use:

-    mvn clean install -DuseExistingNamespace=myitest
+    mvn clean install -DuseExistingNamespace=mysystest